Constitution of Haiti

 The Constitution of Haiti (Constitution d'Haïti, Konstitisyon Ayiti) was modeled after the constitutions of the United States, Poland and France.
 The latest version of the document was approved by Parliament in March 2011 and came into effect on June 20, 2012.

 History

-A total of 23 constitutions have been promulgated throughout Haiti's history, the first of which was promulgated under the short-lived government of then-Governor-General Toussaint Louverture, who had become the leader of the revolutionary forces in the Haitian Revolution.
+A total of 22 constitutions have been promulgated throughout Haiti's history, before the first constitution, a colonial constitution was promulgated under the short-lived government of then-Governor-General in 1801 Toussaint Louverture, who had become one of the leaders of the revolutionary forces in the Haitian Revolution.